benhook1013/space-game/PLAN.md

 # 🚀 Space Miner Plan

-Tiny mobile‑first 2D shooter built with Flutter and Flame.
+Tiny mobile‑first 2D space miner built with Flutter and Flame.
+Players harvest minerals from asteroids while periodic enemy waves keep the action moving.
 Target is an offline PWA that a solo developer can iterate on quickly.
 See [DESIGN.md](DESIGN.md) for architecture details.
 All design docs are now in sync, and tasks are broken down in the milestone docs and consolidated in